ilbers/isar/RECIPE-API-CHANGELOG.md

 Since OP-TEE 3.21, tee-raw.bin is produced for all platforms and is considered the better default option. `OPTEE_BINARIES` now uses this as default as well.

+### "Prefetch" mode for base-apt

+Originally, `base-apt` repo is created only during second build when variable ISAR_USE_CACHED_BASE_REPO is set.
+The repo is populated with every package that took part in the first build and was cached in DL_DIR.

+New ISAR_PREFETCH_BASE_APT variable changes the way `base-apt` is populated.
+Packages added to the repo before running any task that need them.
+Separate `debrepo` script is used for populating base-apt repo.